syl20bnr/spacemacs/README.md

 XEmacs is an old fork of Emacs.
 The X in its name is unrelated to X11.
 Both Emacs and XEmacs have graphical support.

+**Note:** Ubuntu’s package repository (Ubuntu LTS 12.04, and 14.04; **15.10 and later is okay to install from the package repository**) currently has only 24.3 available.
+You are advised to [build from source](https://www.gnu.org/software/emacs/manual/html_node/efaq/Installing-Emacs.html) and get 24.4 or greater, as most packages require this version.
+The same may be true for other distributions as well.

 ### OS X

 We recommend the homebrew [emacs-mac-port][] formula: